webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

-An Application combines its ECDH private key with the public key provided by the User Agent using the process described in {{ECDH}}; on receipt of the push message, a User Agent combines its private key with the public key provided by the Application Server in the `dh` parameter in the same way.
+An Application combines its ECDH private key with the public key provided by the User Agent using the process described in {{ECDH}}; on receipt of the push message, a User Agent combines its private key with the public key provided by the Application Server in the `keyid` parameter in the same way.
 These operations produce the same value for the ECDH shared secret.

 ## Push Message Authentication {#auth}